flockoffiles/SwiftySRP/README.md

 let srp = try SRP.srpProtocol(configuration)
 ```

-Afterwards, you should generate the verifier and send them over to the server.
+Afterwards, you should generate the verifier and send it over to the server.
 (You need to generate an SRP salt and obtain the user's name and password to generate the verifier.)